lsst/felis/docs/user-guide/model.rst

 ##########

-Felis's `data model <../dev/internals.html#module-felis.datamodel>`__ is defined by a set of `Pydantic <https://docs.pydantic.dev/latest/>`__ classes which describe the semantics of tabular data.
+Felis's `data model <../dev/internals.html#module-felis.datamodel>`__ is defined by a set of `Pydantic <https://docs.pydantic.dev/latest/>`__ classes defining the semantics of tabular data.
-In addition to the standard conceptual constructs of a relational database schema, such as tables and columns, Felis provides a way to attach extra metadata to these elements like units of measurement on columns.
+In addition to the standard conceptual constructs of a relational database schema, such as tables and columns, Felis provides a way to attach extra metadata to these elements, like units of measurement on columns.

 ******
 Schema